jkriege2/JKQtPlotter/examples/simpletest_imageplot_opencv/README.md

     }

-    // 3. make data available to JKQtPlotter by adding it to the internal datastore.
+    // 3. make data available to JKQTPLotter by adding it to the internal datastore.
     //    In this step the contents of one channel of the openCV cv::Mat is copied into a column
-    //    of the datastore in row-major order size_t cAiryDisk=JKQTPcopyCvMatToColumn(ds, airydisk, "imagedata");
+    //    of the datastore in row-major order size_t cAiryDisk=JKQTPCopyCvMatToColumn(ds, airydisk, "imagedata");

     // 4. create a graph (JKQTPColumnMathImage) with the column created above as data